Perform Your Best And Make A Good Impression

 Do Not Memorize Your Piece Last Minute

 Preparation is everything.
-Spend at least a couple months practicing and memorizing before your audition.
+Spend at least a couple of months practicing and memorizing before your audition.
 Sage Music recommends having your repertoire memorized six months in advance.
 Don’t sit in the hall outside your audition trying to memorize the last page of your music at the last minute.
-If a panel of judges see you, it could come off as you winging your performance or that you just aren’t well-prepared.
+If one of the judges sees you, it could come off as you winging your performance or that you just aren’t well-prepared.

 When judges say you should dress “comfortably,” they do not mean you should wear whatever you want like pajamas or flip flops for a beach party.
-The mean dress presentable but comfortable so that you can perform well.
+They mean dress presentably but comfortably so that you can perform well.
 If you really have no clue on what you should wear, speak to upper class-men or your instructors.

 Do Not Pick a Piece that is Too Hard